tubbytwins/sweep2_rp2040_qmk_config/readme.md

 Once you've set up your QMK build environment, copy the folder "sweep2_rp2040" from this repository into directory "qmk_firmware/keyboards/ferris/".
 You should have a new sub-configuration named "sweep2_rp2040" which is what you should use to build the firmware.
 Once you do this, the full name of the keyboard configuration will be "ferris/sweep2_rp2040".

-## Using RP2040 Controllers
+## Using RP2040 Boards

-Pro Micro RP2040 controllers are supported natively.
+Pro Micro RP2040 boards are supported natively.

 From directory "qmk_firmware", run either of these commands, depending on which side is plugged in and ready to accept firmware (i.e., in bootloader mode):